Jones slopes and coarse volume of near-alternating links: Graphical skein theory

 We will be using the following lemma from \cite{Arm}.

-\begin{defn} Let $\Sk$ be a crossing-less diagram decorated by Jones-Wenzl idempotents $\jwproj_n$, consider the skein $\overline{\Sk}$ obtained from $\Sk$ by replacing each of the idempotents by the identity $|_n$, so $\overline{\Sk}$ consists of disjoint circles.
+\begin{defn} Let $\Sk$ be a crossing-less skein in $\Sk(\mathbb{R})$ decorated by Jones-Wenzl idempotents $\jwproj_n$, and consider the skein $\overline{\Sk}$ obtained from $\Sk$ by replacing each of the idempotents by the identity $1_n$, so $\overline{\Sk}$ consists of disjoint circles.
 The skein $\Sk$ is called \emph{adequate} if no circle in $\overline{\Sk}$ passes through any of the regions previously decorated by an idempotent more than once. \end{defn}

-\begin{lem}[{\cite[Lemma 4]{Arm}}] Let $\Sk \in \Sk(\mathbb{R}^2)$ be a skein decorated by Jones-Wenzl idempotents $\jwproj_n$, and $\overline{\Sk}$ be the skein obtained by replacing each Jones-Wenzl idempotent by the identity element $ |_n$, then
+\begin{lem}[{\cite[Lemma 4]{Arm}}] Let $\Sk \in \Sk(\mathbb{R}^2)$ be a skein decorated by Jones-Wenzl idempotents $\jwproj_n$, and $\overline{\Sk}$ be the skein obtained by replacing each Jones-Wenzl idempotent by the identity element $1_n$, then

 If $\Sk$ is a crossing-less skein that is adequate, then

 \end{lem}